mikalstill/ephyra-specs/specs/newton/approved/initial_design.rst

 Ephyra itself shall be API driven, with the following operations being supported:

+* Enroll an OpenStack control plane.
-* Start a deployment
+* Start a forklift.
+* Pause a forklift.
-* Stop a deployment
+* Stop and rollback a forklift.
-* List current deployments
+* List current forklifts.
-* Report status of a current deployment
+* Report status of a current forklift.
-* "Lock deployments" -- stop deployments from occurring until "unlocked".
-This is useful if you're currently updating the version of software in one of the control planes and want to ensure a migration between control planes is not attempted until your work is done.
+* "Lock deployments" -- stop forklifts from occurring until "unlocked".
+This is useful if you're currently updating the version of software in one of the control planes and want to ensure a forklift between control planes is not attempted until your work is done.

 Additionally, there is a plugin infrastructure to determine application health.
 That interface includes:

-* Remove a node
+* Prepare for forklift of a node.
-* Add a node
+* Add a node post forklift.
-* Verify a node's health
+* Verify a node's health.
-* Verify overall application health
+* Verify overall application health.

 Implementation decisions
 ========================